sympy/scipy-2016-tutorial/source/introduction.rst

 Tasks
 ~~~~~

-1. Expressions implement :func:`doit` method.
-For most types expressions it
+1. Expressions implement a:func:`doit` method.
+For most types
-   doesn't do anything useful, but in case of "big" operators, it executes
+   expressions it doesn't do anything useful, but in the case of
-   an action assigned to to a "big" operator (it differentiates, integrates,
+   unevaluated operators, it executes an action assigned to to a "big"
-   etc.).
-Take advantage of :func:`doit` and write a function that generates
+   operator (it differentiates, integrates, etc.).
+Take advantage of
-   integral tables for a few polynomials, rational functions and elementary
+   :func:`doit` and write a function that generates integral tables for
-   functions.
+   a few polynomials, rational functions and elementary functions.

 Foreign types in SymPy
 ----------------------